stegos/gmp-mpfr-sys/README.md

 ## License

-Just like GMP and MPFR, this crate is free software: you can redistribute it and/or modify it under the terms of either

-* the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version, or
-* the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This crate is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 See [LICENSE-LGPL](LICENSE-LGPL.md) and [LICENSE-GPL](LICENSE-GPL.md)
 for details.